2121

 Probability: Mathematical calculations are then used to determine the likelihood of the different outcomes in the game - which includes the probability of busting (your hand going over 21), getting blackjack (A and a 10 card), or getting other totals.

 Payouts: The house edge calculation also considers the actual blackjack payouts offered for different bets and outcomes.
 So, for example, a standard blackjack payout is typically 3 to 2, which means that if you get a blackjack, you’ll get back £3 for every £2 you bet.
+There are also versions which offer 6:5.

 House Rules: Finally, we need to consider any additional rules or side bets offered by the casino.
 These could include things like insurance bets or whether you can ‘surrender’ - forfeit half of your bet after your hand has been dealt.